theupdateframework/taps/tap7.md

 will be expected to reject untrustworthy metadata and targets and accept trustworthy metadata and targets.

 The **Wrapper** mediates communication between the Tester and Updater.
+An individual Updater will need a custom Wrapper written for the Tester to use to communicate with it.
+This will need to involve at least a few lines of Python.
 In order for the Tester to interact with the updater implementation, a Wrapper around that implementation will need to support the following few functions as an interface to the tester.
 The tester will interact with the implementation by calling these functions, providing as arguments metadata and/or target/image files.
 Examples will be provided in a later section of this TAP.
-The client updater implementation (or, more likely, a wrapper) will need to support the following calls from the tester:
+The following functions must be written for the Wrapper:

 - initialize_client(already_trusted_metadata):
     Sets the client's initial state up for a future test, providing it with